kylepng/note-taker/README.md

 ## Description

-A beefed up Note Taker using Express.js that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+A better Note Taker using Express.js that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file with Heroku.

 ### **Tasks completed**